 - aireplay-ng -0 1000 -a 00:05:59:49:A7:A0 -c 00:13:CE:AC:70:BE mon0

 Where aireplay-ng is the tool, -0 the parameter for the Deauthentication attack, 1000 is the number of deaths, -a the MAC address of the wireless router, –c the MAC address of the client and mon0 the interface.
 The result of the command is shown in the next screenshot.

-The above screenshot shows that the attack is performed succesfully.
+The above screenshot shows that the attack is performed successfully.
 The client is disconnected from the network and cannot establish a connection until the attacker stops sending Deauthentication messages.